Blog

 GT.M / YottaDB

-For many years, the upstream GT.M implemented a builtin critical section management that YottaDB used unchanged.
+For many years, the upstream GT.M included its own code to control access to critical sections that YottaDB used unchanged.
 This implementation is as follows.

 • Spinning is like people clustering around the bus door.

 • After the hard spin limit is reached, it “soft spins” for a certain number of iterations called the soft spin count.
-The difference between a hard spin and a soft spin is that in the latter the process executes a sched_yield() that relinquishes the CPU.
-This moves it to the back of the run queue.
+The difference between a hard spin and a soft spin is that in the latter the process executes a sched_yield() each time through the loop.
+This relinquishes the CPU, and moves the process to the back of the run queue.
 When it reaches the front and gets the CPU, it again tries to acquire the critical section.
-It tries soft spins for a number of iterations called the soft spin count.
+It tries soft spins for soft spin count iterations.
 An important difference between a hard spin and a soft spin is that the sched_yield() of each iteration of a soft spin causes a context switch.
 Context switches use operating system resources, and may involve critical sections within an operating system.

-• Queuing is like people queuing for the bus.
-When a process fails to get the critical section after its hard spins and soft spins it adds itself to a queue in shared memory.
-Adding itself to this queue itself requires a critical section, albeit a tiny one that does not require separate management.
-When a process releases a critical section, it wakes up the first process in the queue, which then attempts to get the critical section, in contention with other processes that may have just begun to acquire the critical section, i.e., if it does not get the critical section, it goes through the hard-spins and soft spins, before putting itself back in the queue.
+• Queuing is like people waiting in line.
+When a process does not get the critical section after its hard spins and soft spins it adds itself to a queue in shared memory.
+Adding itself to this queue itself requires a critical section, albeit a tiny one that executes almost instantly and does not require any special organization.
+When a process releases a critical section, it wakes up the first process in the queue, which then tries to get the critical section.
+If it does not get the critical section, it goes through the hard-spins and soft spins and queuing all over again.

 Linux